orionorganizacao-dotcom/adap-citizen-verifier-app/README.md

 - what was missing;
 - what could not be checked;
 - dependency warnings;
-- custody provenance summary;
+- declared or inferred custody provenance summary;
 - operator-dependence classification;
 - limitation notice;
 - suggested next steps.

 The report must not present itself as legal, medical, financial, or regulatory advice.

-### 5. Machine-Readable JSON Export
+### 5. Minimal Machine-Readable JSON Expansion

-Improve the exported JSON result structure for reproducibility and later review.

-The JSON export should preserve:

-- tool name;
-- tool version;
-- schema version;
-- verification time;
-- decision ID;
-- result level;
-- envelope status;
-- schema status;
-- reconstruction status;
-- hash status;
-- signature status;
-- timestamp status;
-- explanation match status;
-- matched fields;
-- mismatches;
-- missing fields;
-- dependency warnings;
-- custody provenance;
-- dependency classification;
-- modules run;
-- modules skipped;
-- limitation notice;
+Version `v0.1.1` should not redesign the full JSON export contract.

+The existing `v0.1.0` result structure should remain mostly stable.

+Version `v0.1.1` should add only the minimum fields needed for structural dependency visibility:

-- does-not-prove list;
+- `inferred_custody_provenance`
-- recommended next steps.
+- `dependency_classification`

 The JSON result should remain a verification artifact, not a legal determination.